 D. Admit to the hospital and provide supportive care

-- Dexamethasone is the first line treatment for croup.
-In moderate to severe case of croup, it reduces hospital length of stay.
+- Dexamethasone is the first-line treatment for croup.
+It reduces hospital length of stay in moderate to severe case of croup.

 - The Westley Croup Severity Score incorporates level of consciousness, cyanosis, stridor, air entry, and retractions to help guide management, which ranges from supportive care, to nebulized epinephrine, to ICU admission and intubation.

 - In children with croup, chest X-ray may show the classic steeple sign.